5 Books Every Young Black Woman Needs To Read

 Throughout the book, Maleeka struggles with morality and self-esteem and is forced to confront her personal family issues and the true source of her insecurities, her skin.
 This is a quick but insightful read, in which Flake empowers women of color to love themselves and the beautiful skin they are in.

-i know why the caged bird sings by toni morrison
+i know why the caged bird sings by Maya angelou

 Maya Angelou bares it all in this impeccably written autobiography.
 The writer and poet details her tumultuous childhood from age three to age eighteen.
 From the time Maya and her brother were toddlers, they were bounced around between their grandmother and both of their parents.
 In each new space, they found themselves struggling to fit in based on their shy personalities, socioeconomic class, and race.
 As the siblings deal with heavy familial issues, readers also see Maya confronting her insecurities around being a young African-American woman and how that shapes her perspective.